Suspicious about a claim at your small business?

 Golden Rule 2: Don’t lose sleep over suspicion.

 Although your approach may influence the process, you actually have limited control over whether or not a claim is investigated and finally accepted.
-Claims determination is a job for WorkCover and your insurer, and that can be a good thing, for a couple of reasons:
+Claims determination is a job for the workers' compensation authority and your insurer.
+That can be a good thing, for a couple of reasons:

 - Secondly, it gives you an avenue for maintaining good relations with your worker, and this is HUGELY important in terms of claim costs and duration.
 If the insurer does decide to investigate the claim and the worker is upset about it, it may be appropriate to remind them that it is not up to you to determine the acceptance or rejection of claims.
 Instead, stress that your job is to support them back to work as quickly and safely as possible.